BootstrapProcHandle

 where Self: 'async_trait, 'life0: 'async_trait,

-This bypasses any graceful shutdown semantics and immediately delivers a non-catchable SIGKILL to the child.
+This bypasses any graceful shutdown semantics and immediately delegates to the launcher’s kill() method.
 It is intended as a last-resort termination mechanism when terminate() fails or when no grace period is desired.

 §Behavior